Best viewed in landscape

 Mills Weekend is the annual festival of our milling heritage and provides you with a fantastic opportunity to visit mills, many of which are not usually open to the public.
 For information about the weekend and details of other mills that will be open you can visit the officiall Mills Weekend website.

-This year the weekend falls on the 11th and 12th May.
-We will have the mill open from 11am until 4pm on both days and as long as nothing breaks we will be milling flour from 2pm each day until we run out of water, usually about 3:45pm.
+This year the weekend falls on the 9th and 10th May.
+We are also celebrating the 75th Anniversary of VE Day on the 8th May so we will have the mill open from 11am until 4pm on all three days and as long as nothing breaks we will be milling flour from 2pm each day until we run out of water, usually about 3:45pm.

 We don't have a fixed admission charge but we do ask for donations.
 These help to keep the mill running and in good repair